harunc/eachDayOneReactEvent/README.md

 # eachDayOneReactEvent
-Each I am triyng to prepare some small react projects.
+Each day I am triyng to prepare some small react project-pages.

 Screenshots or little videos that shows functionality of pages will be uploaded soon.